Mirith/praatR-script/readme.md

 # Progess

-get_length function written and working
+get_length function written and working  -- needs to account for multiple intervals per file though, and only grabbing labeled ones.

 get_start_end function written and working

-formant_means written and working
+formant_means written and working  -- needs to account for multiple intervals per file though

 quart_med_amp written and working -- needs to account for multiple intervals per file though

 interval_split written and working.

+max_f0 and max_amp written and working  -- needs to account for multiple intervals per file though

 to do:

-* F0 quartile and median measures
+* F0 quartile and median measures -- in progress, but broken.

 * mean of F0

 * mean of amplitude

-Once everything is written out and mostly working, figuring out exactly how to systematically go through all the files will be the next step.
-Hopefully that will involve minimal changing of existing code.
+* fix variable names to make things run more smoothly.

+* get everything running together and automatically.

+* put gathered data into a dataframe.

 # usage